FeatureBaseDB/www/content/blog/adding-rle-support.md

 ![RLE operation functions](/img/blog/adding-rle-support/rle-function-tables.png)
 *RLE operation functions. "x" indicates a required function; new functions are green*

 Functions that operate on one RLE container tend to be more complicated, and functions that operate on two RLE containers even more so.
 For example, `intersectRunRun`, the function for computing `AND` for two RLE containers, simultaneously iterates over the runs in each container.
-For each pair of runs encountered, there are six distinct cases, one for each of ways that two intervals can overlap with each other. `differenceRunRun` might be the trickiest of all the operations.
+For each pair of runs encountered, there are six distinct cases, one for each of the ways that two intervals can overlap with each other. `differenceRunRun` might be the trickiest of all the operations.
 Again, several different overlap cases must be considered, but unlike the intersect algorithm, these cases are interleaved.

 And that's not all - Roaring needs to do a bunch of other things in addition to the binary operations.
 All of these operations need to be supported, on or with the RLE containers: